 Which eyes should be imaged?

 We recommend that retinal imaging be part of every regular eye health examination.
 Considering it provides earlier diagnosis against very devastating diseases, we believe it is well worth it.
-The cost of digital retinal imaging is minimal and will be discussed with you beforehand.
+The cost of digital retinal imaging is minimal.
 Medicare does not rebate towards fundus imaging.

-Book your next complete eye consultation by clicking on “make an appointment” at the top of this page.
+Book your next complete eye consultation at the top of this page.